cloudfoundry/stratos/kubernetes/README.md

 - stratos-ui https://github.com/hpcloud/stratos-ui
 - portal-proxy https://github.com/hpcloud/portal-proxy

 ## Setup Minkube
+Minikube requires either Virtual Box or KVM installations. **There is a issue when using Virtual Box 5.1.18 which results in Minikube failing to create the host-only network.
+The process in this guide uses Virtual Box 5.1.16**

+Minikube will bring up a VM which utilises the first namespace described in the host's resolv.config. **If you have updated this from the default please ensure that the namespace can reach all required external and internal locations.**

 Follow instructions specified in https://github.com/kubernetes/minikube At the bare minimum you need to do the following
 - Install `kubectl`, follow the instructions specified in https://kubernetes.io/docs/tasks/kubectl/install/